influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.7/plugins/inputs.md

 ### [NGINX Plus (`nginx_plus`)](https://github.com/influxdata/telegraf/tree/release-1.7/plugins/inputs/nginx_plus/README.md)

-The [NGINX Plus (`nginx_plu`s) input plugin](https://github.com/influxdata/telegraf/tree/release-1.7/plugins/inputs/nginx_plus/README.md) is for NGINX Plus, the commercial version of the open source web server NGINX.
+The [NGINX Plus (`nginx_plus`) input plugin](https://github.com/influxdata/telegraf/tree/release-1.7/plugins/inputs/nginx_plus/README.md) is for NGINX Plus, the commercial version of the open source web server NGINX.
 To use this plugin you will need a license.
 For more information, see [What’s the Difference between Open Source NGINX and NGINX Plus?](https://www.nginx.com/blog/whats-difference-nginx-foss-nginx-plus/).

 Structures for NGINX Plus have been built based on history of [status module documentation](http://nginx.org/en/docs/http/ngx_http_status_module.html).